kubernetes-workshop/workshop/readme.md

 * ingress with external dns
 * Horizontal Pod Autoscaling

-For more details on the Hands-On exercise Workbook can be [more details](./docs/hands-on)
+For more details on the Hands-On exercise Workbook go here: [more details](./docs/hands-on)

 ![](./docs/images/world-map.png)